 At Gascoigne, we believe it is extremely valuable and important to teach children about where food comes from and how to eat a healthy, well, balanced diet.
-In order to promote cooking and nutrition further, we are fortunate enough to have two brand new Food Technology rooms!
+In order to promote cooking and nutrition further, we are fortunate enough to have a brand new Food Technology room!
 In the foreseeable future, we will be holding parental workshops and various after school cookery clubs, so watch the space!

 Capital Growth Organic Food

 Cooking and nutrition falls within the design and technology curriculum.
 The new curriculum aims to teach children how to cook, with an emphasis on savoury dishes, and how to apply the principles of healthy eating and good nutrition.
 It recognises that cooking is an important life skill that will help children to feed themselves and others healthy and affordable food, now and in the future, potentially halting – and even reversing – the growth of diet-related illnesses.

 In Key Stage 1 (Years 1 and 2), children will be taught: